MicrosoftDocs/cpp-docs/docs/standard-library/functional-functions.md

 ## <a name="mem_fun"></a>  mem_fun

 Helper template functions used to construct function object adaptors for member functions when initialized with pointer arguments.
+Deprecated in C++11, removed in C++17.

 ```cpp
 template <class Result, class Type>